Appay/UnityTetris/README.md

 # UnityTetris
 Tetris game that i made with unity ,
-You can play it by running the exeinside the TetrisExe.rar
+You can play it by running the exe inside the TetrisExe.rar